motion-twin/mtypes/README.md

 Motion Types can generate Flash 7 SWF or [neko](https://nekovm.org) bytecode.

 This repository contains windows binaries of the compiler (mtypes.exe) and the standard library for Flash.

+## Licenses

+The Motion Types compiler is released under the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+The standard library is released under the MIT license.